dario-vega/demo-lab-baggage/README.md

 2. Create an API Key and Auth Token for your user
 3. Create a VCN with Internet Connectivity (VCN Wizard)
 4. Allows TCP traffic for ports: 443 HTTPS
-5. Create the dynamic group and the policies (guideleness are provided in privs/dynamic-group directory)
+5. Create the dynamic group and the policies (guidelines are provided in privs/dynamic-group directory)
 7. Create the NoSQL Tables
 9. Create the Function Application
 10. Create a VM instance - linux 7